Snap-sec/blog/_posts/2022-09-01-Log4shell-on-agorapulse.md

 Log4Shell vulnerability is a critical vulnerability, affecting Apache Log4j versions 2.0 to 2.14.1, [as identified by Chen Zhaojun of the Alibaba Cloud Security Team](https://www.bloomberg.com/news/articles/2021-12-13/how-apache-raced-to-fix-a-potentially-disastrous-software-flaw).
 NIST published a critical CVE in the National Vulnerability Database on December 10th, 2021, naming this as [CVE-2021–44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228).
 Apache Software Foundation assigned the maximum CVSS severity rating of 10.

-This disclosure came storming into the security industry and a havoc was created because all companies implementing this vulnerable framework were exploitable by this critical vulnerability.
-One can get an idea from the analytics published by hackerone which say , “[Hackers have submitted over 2,000 Log4Shell reports to over 400 of our customers](https://www.hackerone.com/vulnerability-management/log4shell-attack-evolution).
-The majority of reports were made in the first 14 days after the public disclosure of Log4 Shell" .
-Almost the same number of reports were submitted on bugcrowd as well with over _300 reports_ submitted in a single day.
+This disclosure came storming into the security industry and havoc was created because all companies implementing this vulnerable framework were exploitable by this critical vulnerability.
+One can get an idea from the [analytics published](https://www.hackerone.com/vulnerability-management/log4shell-attack-evolution) by HackerOne which say, “Hackers have submitted over 2,000 Log4Shell reports to over 400 of our customers.
+The majority of reports were made in the first 14 days after the public disclosure of Log4 Shell".
+Almost the same number of reports were submitted on bugcrowd as well with over 300 reports submitted in a single day.

 ## What is agorapulse:

-Agorapulse basically provides everything an organization could possibly need for social media marketing, monitoring and management.
-Focusing on social media platforms like facebook,linkedin and twitter, agorapulse provides a comprehensive and a compact platform for companies for their marketing strategies while also keeping it under the budget radar.
+Agorapulse basically provides everything an organization could possibly need for social media marketing, monitoring, and management.
+Focusing on social media platforms like Facebook, LinkedIn, and Twitter, agora pulse provides a comprehensive and compact platform for companies for their marketing strategies while also keeping it under the budget radar.
 The software is used to create & schedule social media content, engage audiences, listen for key terms, and analyze social media performance.

 ## How we found log4js on agorapulse: